 The major problem with the idea that these natural disasters are signs from God is just that, they are normal natural disasters.
 While there have been several books written on how weather has been a sign from God, these events have been occurring throughout our history and have become a normal part of our lives.
 There is nothing unique or unprecedented about them.

 Further, science has given us quite adequate explanations for why storms, earthquakes or tsunamis happen.
 Therefore, when they happen, they have no more special meaning than a rainy day does.
-We know what causes the rain and we do not think God caused it to rain.
-(Perhaps if the rain causes flooding or other disasters, then some might begin to wonder if God is mad at us and caused it.
+We know what causes the rain and we do not think God caused it.
+When rain causes flooding or other disasters, then our minds begin to wander, and ask if maybe God is mad at us and caused it.
 Same with hurricanes or earthquakes or what have you.

-Now, God can do anything including send a flood or a storm.
+To be certain, God can do anything including send a flood or a storm.
 The Bible records that he has done just that.
 He sent the great flood in Noah's time as a judgment on the world.
-He has even sent rain as a sign.
+He has even sent rain as a sign (discussed below).
 But how do you know when God is doing it and when it is natural?
 It's easier than you think.
 The Bible shows at least two distinct ways God does this.

 A. Signs + Prophet's Explanation